What is DNS hijacking

 DNS hijacking redirects domain traffic to attacker-controlled servers via registrar takeover, router malware, or rogue resolvers.
 Dns Hijacking sits close to the public DNS layer that resolvers, browsers, inbox providers, and attackers all see.
 That makes configuration quality and change control just as important as the underlying standard itself.

 If you are already working through DNSSEC and Cache Poisoning, this topic gives you the missing layer between the raw signal and the decision you have to make.
-For a live check, start with the CyberFurl public security report and then use the See the DNS posture feature page to see where it fits in the wider CyberFurl workflow.
+For a live check, start with the CyberFurl public security report and then use the DNS Security Monitoring Solution page to see where it fits in the wider CyberFurl workflow.

 4 types: registrar, local, router, ISP-level